 Everyone loves pizza!
 Unfortunately, people with food allergies often have to avoid it!
 However, here’s a great recipe for gluten-free, yeast-free gourmet pizza!

 By now you know that I am gluten intolerant, but you probably didn’t know that I also have other food allergies.
-After keeping a food diary I have discovered that I am also allergic to corn, bananas, kiwi, onions, garlic and peanuts.
-Other things that I tend to steer away from are yeast, soy and dairy.
-I notice that I just feel better when I ingest minimal amounts, or none at all.
+After keeping a food diary I have discovered that I am also allergic to corn, bananas, kiwi, onions, garlic, and peanuts.
+Other things that I tend to steer away from are yeast, soy, and dairy.
 Therefore, since I do have so many issues with food, I am always modifying recipes and using ingredients I know are ‘safe’ for me.

 Now, more than ever, there are more and more gluten-free products on the market.
 This makes cooking and baking so much easier.
 One of my new favorite recipes is this gluten-free, yeast-free gourmet pizza.

 I made the pizza crust with King Arthur’s gluten-free baking mix.
 To make an extra-large pizza crust I used 3 1/2 cups of the baking mix and just enough water to make it into a dough that was stiff enough that I could pat it out into a 10 1/2″ by 15 1/2 ” baking pan.
 I sprinkled a little extra baking mix on the dough as I smoothed the crust into the bottom of the pan.
 This kept the dough from sticking to my hands as I ‘worked’ the dough.